Help - Preparing & submitting applications - Radiation Assurance

 Tips for a successful application

-• Make sure that you have identified and recorded all research exposures in the IRAS Form and the Research Exposure Form.
+• make sure that you’ve identified and recorded all research exposures in the IRAS Form and the Research Exposure Form

-• Ensure that the maximum number of exposures for all radiological procedures is stated in both the IRAS Form and the Research Exposure Form.
+• ensure that the maximum number of exposures for all radiological procedures is stated in both the IRAS Form and the Research Exposure Form This will differ for open-ended studies, we recommend you view the open-ended exemplar form linked above.

-• If available, please provide a copy of the imaging manual or radiotherapy protocol at submission as this will speed up the consistency review process.
-Please be aware that, should either of these documents be referenced in the protocol, the HRA will request them prior to review.
+• if available, you should provide a copy of the imaging manual or radiotherapy protocol at submission as this will speed up the consistency review process.
+If either of these documents are referenced in the protocol, the HRA will request them prior to review.
+If an imaging or radiotherapy manual will be applicable to your study, we strongly recommend providing it for review.

 Back to the top